-An interesting Arizona Court of Appeals decision recently dealt with multiple moves, each of which were less than one hundred miles, but accumulatively was much more than one hundred miles.
-Can a parent avoid the one hundred mile restrictions of the statute simply by making multiple ninety nine miles moves and, essentially, hopscotch a child away from the other parent through multiple moves?
+An interesting Arizona Court of Appeals decision recently dealt with multiple moves, each of which was less than one hundred miles, but accumulatively was much more than one hundred miles.
+Can a parent avoid the one hundred mile restrictions of the statute simply by making multiple ninety-nine miles moves and, essentially, hopscotch a child away from the other parent through multiple moves?

 The Arizona Court of Appeals issued a decision regarding the relocation of children by a parent and how the Arizona statute designating one hundred miles as a limit for relocation should be calculated in the case Michelle Vincent v.
 Jeffrey Nelson.